Binghamton University Lifelong Enrichment and Advancement for Registered Nurses (BU-LEARN)

 10% Discount for BU Alumni!!
 Fee: $900.00

 The cost for the 3-Module Forensic Health Certificate Program is $3000.00.

 A $200 discount is applied to the cost of the Certificate Program if you register and pay for all 3 Modules in advance (for a total cost of $2800).

 10% Discount for BU Alumni!!
 Fee: $2520.00

 ** 10% Discounts also apply to members of the International Association of Forensic Nurses and the American Board of Medicolegal Death Investigators **

-Please use our online registration form to register for Forensic Pediatrics
+Please use our online registration form to register for Forensic Health of Offenders

-Binghamton University: Decker School of Nursing and Continuing Education & Outreach (OH-340, 3/23/13) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Binghamton University: Decker School of Nursing & Continuing Education & Outreach (OH-340, 3/1/2016) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 No Commercial Support was received for this educational activity.